 II.
 James 5:16 “Confess your faults one to another, and pray for another, that ye may be healed…”

 If Catholics must use this verse then as people confess to the priests, the priests must also confess to the people, since the term “one another” is used there.
 Obviously, the priest-laity distinction is refuted here as with the rest of the NT.
-When Simon the sorcerer’s sin was pointed out to him, Peter told him to “Repent” and “pray [to] God” (Acts 8:22).
+When Simon’s sin was pointed out to him, Peter told him to “Repent” and “pray [to] God” (Acts 8:22).
 He didn’t take him into a booth to hear his sins and grant absolution, rather he directed him to God who forgives sins.

 The Greek word for fault (paraptoma) is different from that of sin (hamartia), though Christians do confess their sins to other believers and get prayed for.
 But it’s not “necessary for salvation” as Catholicism teaches.
 And to say that God will not forgive a person unless he confesses to a priest and does work of expiation is totally false.